-Riverside Swimming Pool Accident Lawyers
+Riverside Swimming Pool Accident Attorneys

 What Makes Swimming Pools So Dangerous?

 Children, even those who are intermediate or advanced swimmers, should be carefully supervised when they are in a pool.
 It takes just a few seconds for a child to slip underwater and drown.
 Swimming pools are silent killers and that is what makes them so dangerous.

-Riverside Swimming Pool Accident Prevention
+Riverside Swimming Pool Accident Statistics

-First and foremost, it is a good idea to install a pool fence, which experts say is an effective tool to prevent accidents.
+First and foremost, if you have yet to install a pool fence for your pool, do it now.
+Experts say is an effective tool to prevent accidents.
 According to the U.S. Centers for Disease Control and Prevention, a four-sided fence that separates the pool on all sides from the house and the yard reduces a child's risk of drowning 83 percent over a three-sided fence that runs along the property line.

 You can't avoid having wet surfaces around your pool.
 They come with the territory.
 However, you can reduce the risk of a slip-and-fall accident by using any number of different anti-slip products that are available.
 There are adhesive pads and paint-on coatings that can give better grip.

 You can greatly reduce the risk of pool entrapment by making sure that your drain covers are in good repair and that they are in compliance with federal regulations.
 There are also vacuum release systems available as safety features that will automatically turn off the suction when a blockage is detected.

 Always have a well-stocked first-aid kit and a rescue-grade flotation device accessible and ready to use.
 Also have a phone nearby with the home's address posted by the phone.
 It can save a lot of time if someone has to call 911 in case of an emergency.
 It also helps to take CPR lessons.
 It's a skill that can save lives in crisis situations.

 Last but not the least, never underestimate a child's curiosity when it comes to pools.
 It helps to have not just one safety feature, but layers of protection when it comes to keeping young children away from pools.
 Pool fences, gates that lock, alarms, safety pool covers can all help.
 Clear pool areas of toys so that children are not attracted to the area.
 Still, nothing is a substitute for the watchful eye of a responsible adult.

 More than half of drowning victims treated in emergency departments require hospitalization or transfer for further care.
 These nonfatal drowning injuries can cause severe brain damage that may result in long-term disabilities such as memory problems, learning disabilities, and permanent loss of basic functioning, putting victims in a permanent vegetative state.